We ship to the EU, Northern Ireland and Norway

 Details

-Aquilegia 'Munstead White' is a handsome and vigorous form, reputed to have been specially selected by early twentieth-century garden writer and designer Gertrude Jekyll in her garden at Munstead Wood in Surrey, England.
+'Munstead White', also known as 'Nivea' is a most handsome and vigorous Aquilegia.
+Reputed to have been specially selected by early twentieth-century garden writer and designer Gertrude Jekyll in her garden at Munstead Wood in Surrey, England.

 Her painter’s eye taught her that white flowers shine in shade, but tend to fade and disappoint in brighter light.
 Large pure-white, gracefully nodding bonnets with short spurs, each 4cm (1½in) wide are borne in great profusion on leafy stems.
 Blooming in late spring and early summer, the pure white blooms really lighten up a shady spot and look wonderful with cool greens and ferns.